 The Ross Trust is committed to creating positive social and environmental change so Victorians can thrive.
 Since 1971, we have granted more than $150 million to deliver educational opportunities for young Victorians, assist community groups with social justice projects, enhance biodiversity, and respond to Victorians in crisis through emergency support and other assistance.
-Today, the social and economic challenges faced by Victorians are significant and with the impact of the COVID pandemic still apparent, many vulnerable people remain in desperate need of support.
-With this in mind, we are repositioning our FY24 granting strategy to better reflect the emerging needs of the Victorian community.
+Today, the social and economic challenges faced by Victorians are significant many vulnerable people remain in desperate need of support.
+With this in mind, our FY25 granting strategy reflects the needs of the Victorian community.

-• educational equity funding with an increased focus on school refusal
+• educational equity funding with an increased focus on school attendance and engagement

-• responsive grant funding focusing on social justice and human rights, and
+• focus on social justice and human rights, and

 • Educational equity